ebubar/poseTetris/README.md

 5) Open up a Jupyter notebook.
 6) Navigate to the location where you unzipped this repo and open the folder for the game you'd like to run - tetris or pacman.
 7) Choose whichever Jupyter notebook you'd like to run the game for (tetrisv2.ipynb or pacman.ipynb at present).
-8) I like to think the instruction in the respective notebooks are pretty self-explanatory.
-They are setup so they will install the necessary packages on runtime.
+8) Watch the videos for the respective games to see how to play.
 9) Enjoy!